altwalker/live-viewer/README.md

 $ live-viewer online tests -m models/default.json "random(never)"
 ```

-After you start the webscoket server you need to start a webserver (the webserver will serve the LiveViewer frontend).
+After you start the websocket server you need to start a webserver (the webserver will serve the LiveViewer frontend).

 ```bash
 $ live-viewer open